journberk/J124Final/README.md

 ## Story Pitch

   Diversity in law schools is a difficult thing to measure.
-Throughout this piece, we will undercover some statistics that allow us to
+Throughout this piece, we will undercover some statistics that allow us to put data on how "diverse" law schools truly are.
+Typical measures of diversity include the diversity and inclusion of all students.
+A large focus on this is minority students, such as those a part of the LQBT+ community and those students who identify as students of color.
+  However, after analyzing the data, the winner for "most diverse school(s)" is extremely unclear.
+The schools with the largest percentage of students who are students of color are in Puerto Rico with 100% students of color.
+However, the territory of Puerto Rico consists of residents who many identify as students of color.
+Meaning that the 100% student of color population may very well be all Puerto Rican residents.
+We undercovered that the law school with the highest number of students of color, Harvard Law (245), is not in the running as a school with the highest female student population, which is Georgetown Law (331).
+So, the standards of "measurements" of diversity at pointing in many different directions.
+  Are schools simply diverse in different ways?
+Do some schools focus their diversity on a specific identity within students?
+Does this data relate to an inclusive community at the law school?
+Is the data more reflective of the state's diverse population rather than the schools'?
+I would like to compare statistics across the board that we associate with "diversity" and combine that with the real law school experience to discover which/how law schools are diverse (if any are).

 ## Data Utilized
 [Data on 2022 Fall Class Incoming Students - Provided by the ABA Statistics](2022-fall-fyclass-enrollment-gender-minority.xlsx)